This post may contain affiliate links.

 How exactly does this work?
 By providing this pressure, it begins to switch the person from the different nervous system responses; from the sympathetic nervous system (or “fight or flight response”) to the parasympathetic system (or the “rest and digest response”).

 If you’ve never heard of these, here is a quick summary.
-The sympathetic nervous system a person’s quick, and involuntary response to real or perceived dangerous, and/or stressful situations encountered in life.
+The sympathetic nervous system is a person’s quick, and involuntary response to real or perceived dangerous, and/or stressful situations encountered in life.

 Hormones rush to boost the body’s alertness and increase the body’s heart rate.
 In addition, extra blood is sent to the muscles.